yuchen12345/ECE1724-Large-Language-Model-Inference-Service/README.md

 ![export_chat](/screenshots/export_chat.png)

 #### File attachment support
-Users can attach text or source code files that are within certain size limit.
-The frontend reads the file content and includes it in the prompt sent to the backend, allowing the model to answer questions based on the attached files.
+Users can attach text or code files that are within certain size limit.
+The frontend reads the file content and includes it in the response body sent to the backend, allowing the model to answer questions based on the attached files.
 ![import_file](/screenshots/import_file.png)

 #### Real-time streaming responses
 During inference, tokens are received from the backend via streaming and displayed incrementally in the chat window.

-<a id="sec-6-reproducibility-guide"></a>
+<a id="sec-6-reproducibility-guide-macos"></a>
-## 6. Reproducibility Guide
+## 6. Reproducibility Guide (macOS)
 This guide describes how to reproduce the system **on macOS**, including environment setup and steps to run both the backend and frontend.

-### 6.1 System Requirements (macOS)
+### 6.1 System Requirements
 This project is tested and verified **on macOS**.
 Please ensure you are running a recent macOS version and have administrator privileges for installing system dependencies.
 ### 6.2 Prerequisites
 #### Rust Toolchain